Summary:...Or what transpires out of stubbornness, inability to use cell phones and a disastrous first kiss. Gaius/Musee.

 "What is this commotion about?"
 He asked, quickening the pace.
 He knew Musee would effortlessly keep abreast of him, but refused to let go of her arm.

-"Those men in dark uniforms tried to put jin handcuffs on the people from Riese Maxia, they refused, the fight ensued.
+"Those men in dark uniforms tried to put spyrix handcuffs on the people from Riese Maxia, they refused, the fight ensued.
 That's all I've seen."

-"They prevent those like you from using Spirit Artes.
+"They prevent those like you from tethering with Spirits.
 It was an awful sight…"

 "Halt!
 You have nowhere to run!"
 Rang from behind and dark figures barred their only way to escape.
 Ahead of them the alley ended with a tall brick wall of a building.